athrey-navda/athrey-navda/README.md

   University.
 Graduating Dec '24.
 </h3>

-- 🔭 I’m currently working on [Rapid Cloudify](http://rapidcloudify.com/) - 👨‍💻
+- 🔭 I’m currently working at IFEES and GEDC as Internation Program Associate taking care of Softeware Development Works and my personal project called [Rapid Cloudify](http://rapidcloudify.com/) - 👨‍💻
 All of my projects are available at [https://portfolio-rho-swart.vercel.app/](https://portfolio-rho-swart.vercel.app/)
 - 💬 Ask me about **Front-End Dev or Back-End Dev** - 📫 How to reach me